Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 future release of SciPy and PyTorch.

-We made SciPy plus PyTorch work for this very much nontrivial use case, which demonstrates feasibility and power of the approach.
-There are of course some issues we ran into, namely
+We made SciPy plus PyTorch work for this very much nontrivial use case, which demonstrates the feasibility and power of using the Array API.
+There are of course some issues we ran into, namely:

-- Lack of Array API standards on complex numbers in the upcoming 2021 version `1.0` of the specification compelled us to special case such instances within the SciPy codebase for PyTorch and NumPy separately.
+- A lack of Array API standards on complex numbers in the upcoming 2021 version `1.0` of the specification compelled us to special case such instances within the SciPy codebase for PyTorch and NumPy separately.
 - In the current state, the lack of complete Array API compliance in PyTorch